-Foods that are bitten into such as meat on the bone, corn on the cob, or whole apples should be cut in to bite size pieces.
+Foods that are bitten into such as meat on the bone or corn on the cob should be cut in to bite size pieces.
 Biting foods with your front teeth should be avoided as it will loosen/break your brackets.

 Plaque and Decalcification